znsio/specmatic-documentation/documentation/contract_tests.md

 ### Authentication In CI For HTTPS Git Source

-Specmatic does a checkout of the git repository from the repository given in specmatic.json.
+Specmatic does a checkout of the git repository given in specmatic.json.
 On your laptop, the git command will take care of authentication and prompt you for a password.
 But a build on a CI server runs headless without no chance for a user to enter credentials.

 Instead, Specmatic can do the checkout using OAuth2 authentication, which is also supported by most git providers.